karfly/learnable-triangulation-pytorch/README.md

 #### Multi-GPU (*in testing*)
 Multi-GPU training is implemented with PyTorch [DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#distributeddataparallel).
 It can be used both for single-machine and multi-machine (cluster) training.
 To run the processes use PyTorch [launch utility](https://github.com/pytorch/pytorch/blob/master/torch/distributed/launch.py).

-E.g., to train Volumetric model with softmax aggregation and GT-estimated pelvises using 2 GPU on single machine - run:
+To train a Volumetric model with softmax aggregation and GT-estimated pelvises using **2 GPUs on single machine** - run:
 ```bash
 python3 -m torch.distributed.launch --nproc_per_node=2 --master_port={ANY_FREE_PORT} \
   train.py  \